dvbreva/software-process-2020-2021-single/README.md

 # software-process-2020-2021-single
-software process single player tasks
+this repository will contain my single player tasks as part of the software processes uni course divided into folders per weeks